Gravitational focusing and horizon entropy for higher-spin fields

 The background Killing symmetry enables a powerful \emph{boost weight analysis}, which determines the structure of $E_{vv}$ in some Gaussian null coordinates (GNC) $u,v,x^i$ where $v$ is the affine null coordinate along the horizon generators, $u$ is the other null direction, and $x^i$ are codimension-2 spatial coordinates.
 It is shown, for gravity non-minimally coupled to scalar and/or vector fields, that \cite{Bhattacharya:2019qal,Bhattacharyya:2021jhr,Biswas:2022grc,Deo:2023vvb,Wall:2024lbd}

 on the future horizon $\mathcal{H}^+$, where the generalised expansion $\Theta$ can be read off.
 Its structure is further shown as

 where $\varsigma$ is an entropy density, $D_i$ is the intrinsic covariant derivative in $x^i$ directions, and $J^i$ is an entropy current.
 In other words, the generalised expansion is the divergence of an \emph{entropy density-current vector} $(\varsigma, J^i)$ on the horizon, which is similar to the l.h.s.~of a continuity equation.
-The structure of $E_{vv}$ gives us the \emph{generalised linear Raychaudhuri equation}, and it is consistent with the fact that $\Theta^2$ and $\Sigma_{ab} \Sigma^{ab}$ terms could be ignored at the linear order of perturbations to Killing horizons.
+Importantly, this entropy density-current is precisely the new measure of the proximity of nearby null geodesics.
+The structure of $E_{vv}$ (eq.~\eqref{eq:GLRE}) gives us the \emph{generalised linear Raychaudhuri equation}, and it is consistent with the fact that $\Theta^2$ and $\Sigma_{ab} \Sigma^{ab}$ terms could be ignored at the linear order of perturbations to Killing horizons.
 When the equations of motion are applied, we have a \emph{linearised focusing theorem}

 given that NEC holds.